neuefische/wd-flipped-classroom-curriculum/brainstorm-hub/guest-lectures.md

   - [x] How to ask good questions
   - [x] How to google fast and smart
   - [x] Introduction to a Dev's best friends (Stackoverflow, MDN..)
+  - [ ] Hwo to read error messages - don't be afraid of the red wall

 - [x] group-work